corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

 * `ledgerRecoveryConfiguration`

-    * This configuration allows you to tailor ledger recovery behavior for your Corda node.
+    * This configuration allows you to tailor Ledger Recovery behavior for your Corda node.
 It offers flexibility in defining parameters related to key pair pre-generation, backup intervals, and confidential identity backup options.
+For a detailed description of Ledger Recovery that uses this configuration, see [Ledger Recovery]({{< relref "../collaborative-recovery/ledger-recovery/overview.md" >}}).

     - `noOfPreGeneratedKeys`

         * This property specifies the number of pre-generated keys used for confidential identities, indicating the count of keys that will be backed up in the database.
 It represents the pre-generated count of so-called new confidential identities, that is, those that don’t have a certificate.
-        * The default for this property is 0 which means that if you are using new confidential identities and have not changed the default (and have not changed `canProvideNonBackedUpKeyPair` default), then you receive a confidential identity created on the fly, not a pre-generated one.
+        * The default for this property is 0 which means that if you have not changes it and if you are using new confidential identities and  (and have not changed `canProvideNonBackedUpKeyPair` default), then you receive a confidential identity created on the fly, not a pre-generated one.
 If you have changed `canProvideNonBackedUpKeyPair` to `false` and if there are no backed up keys to return, then an exception is raised.
         * *Default:* 0

     - `noOfPreGeneratedKeysWithCerts`